 Lyophilized from sterile PBS, pH 7.4

-Store it under sterile conditions at -70℃.
+Store it under sterile conditions at -20℃ to -80℃.
 It is recommended that the protein be aliquoted for optimal storage.
 Avoid repeated freeze-thaw cycles.

 A hardcopy of COA with reconstitution instruction is sent along with the products.
 Please refer to it for detailed information.

 Claudin-11, also known as CLDN11, belongs to the group of claudins.
 Claudins are integral membrane proteins and components of tight junction strands.
-As a physical barrier, tight junction strands can prevent solutes and water from passing freely through the paracellular space between epithelial or endothelial cell sheets.Claudin-11 plays a major role in tight junction-specific obliteration of the intercellular space, through calcium-independent cell-adhesion activity.
-A dysfunction of CLDN11 gene may cause human blood-testis barrier disruption is related to a dysfunction of CLDN11 gene.
+Tight junction strands function as a physical barrier to prevent solutes and water from passing freely through the paracellular space between epithelial or endothelial cell sheets, and also play critical roles in maintaining cell polarity and signal transductions.Claudin-11 is a tight junction associated protein and is a major component of central nervous system (CNS) myelin that is necessary for normal CNS function.
+Human blood-testis barrier disruption is related to a dysfunction of CLDN11 gene.
 It plays an important role in regulating proliferation and migration of oligodendrocytes.